 |Requirement changes being frequent poses a challenge to testing.
 As the project progresses, one needs to adapt (maybe even improvise.)||

 Requirement changes being less likely eases the testing process.

 |Acceptance testing is conducted at the end of each iteration / sprint.
 Customer feedback is continuous and SURPRISES come in small packages which can be dealt with easily.||

 Acceptance testing is conducted only at the tail end of the project.
 Customer feedback arrives late and the risk of getting a BIG SURPRISE, probably with huge costs involved, is high.

 |Testers and developers work closely.
 Both of them assume the role of PARTNERS in QUALITY.||

 Testers and developers work separately.
 Testers assume the role of GATEKEEPER of QUALITY.

 This article on Agile Testing assumes that you already understand Agile software development methodology (Scrum, Extreme Programming, or other flavors of Agile).
-Also, it discusses the idea at a high level and does not give you the specifics.

 We are uncovering better ways of testing software by doing it and helping others do it.
 Through this work we have come to value: